Call it the Obama effect: A presidential visit can be good advertising for restaurants and businesses.

 "I know people come to our store because he was here," Kodama said.
 "People are kind of wondering if he's stopped by and they are chancing it."

 But more than curiosity lures customers in.
 Andrea Morales, associate professor of marketing at Arizona State University's W.P.
 Carey School of Business, said an implicit recommendation from a public figure is more effective than an endorsement from a paid celebrity spokesperson.

 "Just being photographed and saying `this is good' carries a lot of weight and, in fact, carries more weight because they think `you're not getting paid to say that you just like this place,'" she said.
 "That type of marketing, even though it's not mainstream or not the typical marketing, has become more effective."

-Morales said consumers may ask where Obama sat because they believe "there's some trace of him left there" that they want to experience themselves.
+Morales said consumers may ask where Obama sat because of a positive consumer contagion, or they believe "there's some trace of him left there" that they want to experience themselves.

 Ben's Chili Bowl in Washington's popular U Street corridor still draws patrons asking what Obama ate and where he sat when the then-president-elect visited the restaurant before his inauguration in January 2009.

 "It's been tremendous, the response, since he's been here, and it really continues to this day," co-owner Nizam Ali said.